SAP-archive/teched2020-INT260/exercises/ex1-DAR/markdown/create_trial_account.md

-# Creating a new SAP Cloud Platform Trial page
+# Creating a new SAP Cloud Platform Trial account

 Go to the [SAP Cloud Platform Trial page](https://account.hanatrial.ondemand.com/) to create your trial account.